t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method returns a list of all territories.
+This method returns  a list of all territories.

-该方法返回一个包含所有territory的列表, 是否需要添加关于territory的筛选, 如name, 创建者.

-需要验证该方法的调用地址是否为T2World. 可以由合约创建者设置T2World合约的地址.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

+PS: if there need add some filters. such as name, creator and so on.

 ## Item Contract
 This contract is for items in T2 World.

 Item Contract is an data contract used to record territory data.
 T2World call this contract to create item and other operations about item.

-Item合约是用来记录item数据的数据合约.
-T2 World通过调用Item合约来进行item的创建、修改和其他相关操作.

 | METHOD | INTRODUCTION |
 |-------- |---|